 SpeakApp can automatically add slides from Indico or Confluence to the meeting if you provide the URL of the associated meeting page or category.

-If your community has not defined default Indico API key, you should submit it yourself in the booking form.
+If your community has not defined default Indico username and password, you should submit it yourself in the booking form.
 The same rule holds for the HTTP authentication (if required).
-Please note, that these are not your Indico username and password, but credentials needed to just access the web page.
+Please note, that HTTP username and password are not your Indico username and password, but credentials needed to just access the Indico web page, before logging in.